 “There’s always an exception.
 Watch the moon and hear the wind.
 You’ll know,” she said.

-For once he followed her lead—and her hopeful heart.
+For once he followed her lead.

 The figures of silver cats dancing on silver leashes twinkled and tinkled as moon and wind played tag among the chimes.
 The moonlight cast a blue shadow, turning the freshly fallen snow into a sea of sparkling diamonds, pristine except for the paw prints of two abandoned felines heading for the bowl on the porch and the sliver of light coming from a partly open door.